b2ag/unshare-fun/README.md

 (currently only one)

 ## per-app-crypted-home.bash
 This script creates a crypted 1 GiB container used as home to run the application given as argument.
 It unshares only mountpoints and full attention is on $HOME.
 It is designed as a proof of concept of application sandboxing.
 The script also preserves environment variables and needs to switch to root.
+Shadowing of original home directory is intentional.

 ### Usage
 ```sh